thecrankytech/RestrictPropSpawning/README.md

 Either just clone the repository into your addons folder or download the zip and unpack the ``RestrictPropSpawning-master`` folder into the addons folder

 ## Credits
-Knight - Initial Creation\n
+- Knight - Initial Creation
-Rainbow Dash - ULX Implementation
+- Rainbow Dash - ULX Implementation